ryanrhymes/panns/README.md

 The reason that I decided to release PANNS as a standalone package is simple.
 During the development of Kvasir, I realized it is actually very difficult to find an easy-to-use tool on the Internet which can perform efficient k-NN search with satisfying accuracy in high dimensional space.
 High dimensionality in this context refers to those datasets having **hundreds of features**, which is already far beyond the capability of standard [k-d tree](http://en.wikipedia.org/wiki/K-d_tree).
 So our design philosophy is simple.

-panns is developed by [Liang Wang](http://cs.helsinki.fi/liang.wang) @ Helsinki University.
+panns is developed by [Liang Wang](http://cs.helsinki.fi/liang.wang) @ Cambridge University, UK.
 If you have any questions, you can either contact me via email `liang.wang[at]helsinki.fi` or post in [panns-group](https://groups.google.com/forum/#!forum/panns).

 ## Features